1. If I plan to apply for an Individual Nomination Right, do I need to complete an online application form?

 INR applications are processed according to the date and time when the application form, together with the deposit of HK$50,000, is received at the ESF Centre.

 4. How are the INR Nominees prioritised for admissions into ESF schools?

-INR nominees are the third priority after teachers’ children and siblings of ESF students.
+INR nominees are the fourth priority after Corporate NR nominees, staff’s children and siblings of ESF students.

 5. Can a company apply for a Nomination Right?